Players: Other attributes

 One rare speciality also exists: Regainer.
 Players with the regainer speciality will find their injuries heal slightly faster than they do for other players.

 Sometimes players get injured.
 If this is the case, the injury, unless very slight, will put them on the treatment table for a couple of games.
-The risk of injuries increases as the team increases the intensity of training, but you can also hire physiotherapists to reduce the risk of injuries.
+The risk of injuries increases as the team increases the intensity of training or the number of Assistant Coaches on the staff.

 Yellow and red cards